Bhargain

 Bhargain is a town and a nagar panchayat in Kasganj District in the Indian state of Uttar Pradesh.
 It was established at bank of Ganga river, however the river is around 3 km far from the town now.
-Farming is the main occupation of locals.
+Farming and bricks manufacturing is the main occupation of locals.
 A large number of people has been migrated to different part of country notably to Vadodara.
 Bhargain has a shrine of Sufi from Chishti Order.
 The shrine is located near to Bhargain and easily reachable from the town.
 An annual urs held at Dargah.

 There are few others notable shrines are present in Bhargain.
 Hundreds of people from near by places visits these shrines every year.

 History

 There are not many evidence available about the earlier settlement of the town, however there is a general view among the locals that their ancestors settled here around 600–700 years ago.

 Many from the town had served in military before and after the independent, notably in army of Rani of Jhansi in 1857 revolution and 53 men from the town had fought bravely in World War I in different countries.